mkleinegger/mapreduce-chi-square-calc/README.md

 # Chi-squared on MapReduce

 This is an implementation of a MapReduce job that calculates the chi-squared statistic for a dataset of Amazon reviews.
+A report can be found under https://mkleinegger.github.io/mapreduce-chi-square-calc/report.pdf.

 ## How to run